 Land Use Plan Analysis: Staff believes that the proposal is mostly compatible with the goals in City Plan 2030, adopted land use policies, and the future land use designation for this location.
-The rezoning is not entirely consistent with the FLUM, but staff finds it appropriate to make an equal exchange of land between the two areas.
-The concept for planned development of this area has been anticipated for many years.
-While the rezoning of the R-A portion of the site does not exactly match the purpose of Natural Areas, the applicant proposes to shift the R-A area north, but still adjacent to surrounding R-A and natural areas.
-The proposed NC is vice versa, with shifting the NC area south and adjacent to other NC zoned land, which is appropriate.
+The rezoning is not entirely consistent with the FLUM, but staff finds it appropriate as the concept for planned development of this area has been anticipated for many years.
+While the rezoning of the R-A portion of the site does not exactly match the purpose of Natural Areas, the applicant has dedicated a significant amount of parkland along Owl Creek and adjacent to surrounding R-A and natural areas.
 Staff does not anticipate any significantly adverse impacts to riparian corridors or environmentally-sensitive areas.

 Land Use Compatibility: The proposed zoning is generally compatible with the surrounding residential and natural properties.
 Rezoning the current R-A to NC would fit with the surrounding NC zoning.
-The current NC zoned property would fit the surrounding R-A property.